Chart Color Schemes

 Glenwood has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-No infrastructure projects have been identified by AreaSearch that are likely to impact the area.
-Key projects include Forest Wind Farm, Bruce Highway Targeted Safety Program - Wide Bay Burnett, Borumba Pumped Hydro Transmission Connections, and Queensland Energy Roadmap 2025.
+AreaSearch has identified zero projects that may impact the area's performance.
+Key projects include Forest Wind Farm, Bruce Highway Targeted Safety Program - Wide Bay Burnett (commencing in March 2019), Borumba Pumped Hydro Transmission Connections (scheduled for completion by June 2023), and Queensland Energy Roadmap 2025.

 Professional plan users can use the search below to filter and access additional projects.